.

 1. Text Link

-The phrase “Mistakes happen” is often used casually in the U.S., but in healthcare, especially within the medical laboratory, even small errors can have serious consequences.
+The phrase “mistakes happen” is often used casually in the U.S., but in healthcare, especially within the medical laboratory, even small errors can have serious consequences.
 In this setting, every detail matters because patient health is directly affected.

 Diagnostic Errors and Preventable Deaths